Die Hard: Cultural influence

 The film has been a source of inspiration for filmmakers including: Lexi Alexander, Darren Aronofsky, Brad Bird, Joe Carnahan, Gareth Evans, Barry Jenkins, Joe Lynch, Paul Scheer, Brian Taylor, Dan Trachtenberg, Colin Trevorrow, and Paul W. S. Anderson.
-During the 2020 COVID-19 pandemic, it was among the action films director James Gunn recommended people watch.
+During the COVID-19 pandemic, it was among the action films director James Gunn recommended people watch.
 The film's popularity has seen it referenced across a wide variety of media, including TV shows, films; video games; music; and novels.
 It has even been referenced in media targeted at children.
 Willis cameos as McClane in the 1993 parody film Loaded Weapon 1.

 There has been much debate over whether Die Hard is a Christmas film.
-Those in favor argue that its Christmas setting is sufficient to qualify it as a Christmas film.
+Those in favor argue that the Christmas setting is sufficient to qualify it as a Christmas film.
 Those opposed argue that it is an action film whose events happen to take place at Christmas.
-A 2017 YouGov poll of over 5,000 UK citizens determined that only 31% believed that Die Hard is a Christmas film; those who did skewed under the age of 24, while those opposed were mainly over 50.
+A 2017 YouGov poll of more than 5,000 British citizens determined that only 31% believed that Die Hard is a Christmas film; those who did skewed under the age of 24, while those opposed were mainly over 50.
 A similar 2018 Morning Consult poll of 2,200 American citizens determined that only 25% supported its status as a Christmas film.
-Those aged between 30–44, who were young during the peak of the film's popularity, were most in favor.
+Those aged between 30 and 44, who were young during the peak of the film's popularity, were most in favor.
 De Souza and Stuart support it being a Christmas film, while Willis feels it is not.
-On the film's 30th anniversary in 2018, 20th Century Fox stated that it was "the greatest Christmas story ever told", releasing a re-edited Die Hard trailer, that portrays it as a traditional Christmas film.
+On the film's 30th anniversary in 2018, 20th Century Fox stated that it was "the greatest Christmas story ever told", releasing a re-edited Die Hard trailer that portrays it as a traditional Christmas film.
 According to De Souza, Silver predicted the film would be played at Christmastime for years.

+Critical reassessment

-Critical reassessmentDie Hard is now considered one of the greatest action films ever made.
-On the film's 30th-anniversary in 2018, The Hollywood Reporter wrote that Die Hard was easily one of the most influential films in the action genre, whose impact could still be seen in contemporary films.
-The Guardian and the British Film Institute regard it as the "quintessential" American action film, the latter calling it one of the 10 greatest action films of all time.
+Die Hard is now considered one of the greatest action films ever made.
+On the film's 30th-anniversary in 2018, The Hollywood Reporter wrote that Die Hard was easily one of the most influential films in the action genre, whose influence could still be seen in contemporary films.
+The Guardian and the British Film Institute regard it as the "quintessential" American action film, the latter calling it one of the ten greatest action films of all time.
 Deadline Hollywood labeled it a staple of the action genre, that launched a "classic" franchise.
 Writing for Vanity Fair, K. Austin Collins said that despite the number of times he had viewed the film, it remained a persistently satisfying and well-crafted piece.
 It is listed in the 2003 film reference book 1001 Movies You Must See Before You Die, which says that the film "...effectively redefines the action movie as one-man-army."